21 Tools Worth Splurging On

 While you’re overhauling your power tools, why not also rethink how you’re storing them?
 See these clever tool storage ideas and projects to keep your tools organized.

 The Briggs and Stratton Q6500 is lot of generator at a great price.
 Actually, that’s not entirely true, because it only weighs 128 pounds (without fuel).
 That’s almost half the weight of other generators in its class.
-Briggs’ decision to design it with an easy pull start, and not an electric start, was one of the factors that led to the greatly reduced weight.
+Briggs’ decision to design it with an easy pull start, not an electric start, helped greatly reduce the weight.

 This generator has an on-board inverter, which supplies a clean power that won’t damage sensitive electronics.
-This is a great feature if you lose power at home and want to power up some appliances, most of which (maybe all these days) have electronic controls.
-It’s also a great way to keep those tools running on the jobsite and still be able to safely charge a phone or tablet.
+This is a great feature if you lose power at home and need to run some appliances, most of which (maybe all these days) have electronic controls.
+It’s also a great way to keep those tools running on the job site and still safely charge a phone or tablet.
 Click here to read more about the features of this generator.

 At about $1,800, a SawStop Contractor Saw will cost you more than a typical table saw.
 But then again, how much are your fingers worth?
 SawStop’s patented safety system brings the blade to a complete stop within five milliseconds of sensing contact with human skin.
 That’s a tenth of the time it takes a car’s airbag to deploy.
 Instead of a potentially debilitating injury, the operator walks away with a minor cut.
 Priceless.
 Until you can afford this splurge, see these tips on how to safely rip a board using any table saw.

 Time to ditch that beat-up old coffee thermos and ramp it up a bit with the new COFFEEBOXX single-cup brew system.
 This job-site coffee maker works with any K-Cup packs.
-It has a 3-ft. retractable cord and a huge 2.5-liter removable water tank.
+It has a three-foot retractable cord and a huge 2-1/2 liter removable water tank.
 The drip tray detaches for taller mugs, and there’s a separate hot water line for making tea or instant soup.

 Above all, the COFFEEBOXX is rugged; it won’t break if you drop it…off a cliff.
 It could even be used as a step stool in a pinch, unless you weigh more than 1,500 lbs.!
 And how many coffee makers are equipped with stainless steel tie-downs?
 (I bet your thermos doesn’t have tie-downs.)

-When you need to see what's hot and what's not around the house, there's just no substitute for a thermal imaging camera.
+When you need to see what’s hot and what’s not around the house, there’s no substitute for a thermal imaging camera.
 The FLIR E6 detects temperature variations, allowing you to spot drafty windows, insufficient attic insulation, electrical hazards, leaky pipes and other areas needing repair.
-Particularly helpful is the device's Multi-Spectral Dynamic Imaging feature, which lays a photographic image over the infrared display, so you can clearly decipher where the issues are.
+Particularly helpful is the device’s Multi-Spectral Dynamic Imaging feature.
+It lays a photographic image over the infrared display so you can clearly decipher where the issues are.
 You could potentially justify its $1,998.99 price tag by estimating your energy savings over time.
-Or you could just splurge and buy it because it's so cool.
-Here's how to seal up those leaks you'll find around the house.
+Or you could just splurge and buy it because it’s so cool.
+Here’s how to seal up those leaks you’ll find around the house.